 Adult Drug Court Discretionary Grant Program FY 2019 Competitive Grant

 Webinar: Applying for BJA's Adult Drug Court Discretionary Grant: What You Need to Know

 The Bureau of Justice Assistance (BJA) Adult Drug Court Discretionary Grant Program 2019 Competitive Grant has been announced!
-Learn how to write a successful application- register for an NDCRC webinar with Gregory Torain, BJA Policy Advisor.
-He will review the 2019 solicitation guidelines, provide an explanation of the application requirements, and answer your specific questions.
+Learn how to write a successful application- listen to this NDCRC webinar with Gregory Torain, BJA Policy Advisor.
+He reviews the 2019 solicitation guidelines, provides an explanation of the application requirements, and answers specific questions from listeners

 More about the solicitation:

 The purpose of the Adult Drug Court Discretionary Grant Program (ADCDGP) is to equip courts and community supervision systems with the necessary tools and resources, utilizing the most current evidence-based practices and principles, to intervene with participants who abuse substances while preparing them for success in the community.

 Read the full solicitation: https://www.bja.gov/Funding/ADC19.pdf